terrytaylorbonn/terrytaylorbonn.github.io/pal copy 3.markdown

 ## **2 Getting started hands-on**

+First
 - **2.1 Palantir free tier sign up**
+- **2.2 Palantir Foundry demo sources**
+- **2.3 Demo plan**
+- **2.4 Demo documentation creation/maintenence strategy** (26.0818)

+Second the actualy hands-on installable_examples and step-by-step demos
+- **2.5 PAL (installable) examples (START CREATING PALANTIR FOUNDRY APPS HERE)**.
+These are complicated, but they have an autoinstaller that allows you to start with a (usually) working version that you can modify.
 - **2.6 PAL demos**.
 These are less complicated, but you start from 0, and getting a working demo at the end requires a lot of skill (including debugging).
-- **2.5 PAL (installable) examples**.
-These are complicated, but they have an autoinstaller that allows you to start with a (usually) working version that you can modify.

 <br>